Last updated: May 2021

 - Making decisions relating to the transaction being underwritten (analysis of the risk).

-- Other purposes we may decide on from time to time.
+- Other purposes the Reinsurers may decide on from time to

-We and each of the organisations and people listed above will rely on a condition under the GDPR known as ‘legitimate interests’ to use your personal information for any other purpose described in this privacy notice.
-This means it must be in our legitimate interests to collect your personal information as it gives us the information we need to allow us to deal with the risks we face and to provide our services more effectively.
+The Reinsurers and each of the organisations and people listed above will rely on a condition under data protection law known as ‘legitimate interests’ (or equivalent) to use your personal information for any other purpose described in this privacy notice.
+This means it must be in our legitimate interests to collect your personal information as it gives us the information the Reinsurers need to allow us to deal with the risks the Reinsurers face and to provide our services more effectively.

 Your information will never be given to a third party for the purposes of them sending you marketing information.

-Note regarding European international data transfer issues: We collect and process your personal data in Bermuda, which is not regarded by the GDPR and other European data protection laws as ensuring equivalent protection for personal data.
-We will however abide by GDPR principles, as well as Bermudan law, in collecting and processing your personal data.
-We will not transfer your personal data to recipients outside the European Economic Area (including in Bermuda) unless those principles allow us to do so.
-This will include, in particular:
+Note regarding international data transfer issues: The Reinsurers collect and process your personal data in Bermuda, which is not regarded by UK data protection law as ensuring equivalent protection for personal data.
+The Reinsurers will however abide by the principles of the data protection law in collecting and processing your personal data.
+For instance, where UK data protection law applies the Reinsurers will not transfer your personal data to recipients outside the UK (including in Bermuda) unless permitted to do so under UK data protection law.
+This includes, in particular:

-- transfers to countries regarded by the GDPR and other European data protection laws as ensuring equivalent protection for personal data (for example Canada);
+- transfers to countries regarded by UK data protection law as ensuring equivalent protection for personal data (for example, the EU and Canada);

-- transfers made on contractual terms which have been approved as providing appropriate safeguards to protect the data for the purposes of the GDPR and other European data protection laws (for example, to service providers in the US); and
+- transfers made on contractual terms which have been approved as providing appropriate safeguards to protect the data for the purposes of UK data protection law (including, for example, to service providers in the US); and

 - other exceptional transfers, for example where disclosure of personal data is necessary on public interest grounds or in the context of legal proceedings or a regulatory investigation.

-We and the other organisations and persons mentioned above will each keep your personal information in line with our and their retention policies.
-We and they decide on the length of time the information is kept for based on the minimum retention periods required by law or regulation.
-We and they will only keep your personal information after this period if there’s a legitimate and provable business reason to do so.
-Our own policy is to anonymise (so that it can no longer be identified as being about you) all personal information provided for the purpose of providing a quote no longer than six months after the date on which we are told that the quote was not taken up or acted on.
+The Reinsurers and the other organisations and persons mentioned above will each keep your personal information in line with our and their retention policies.
+The Reinsurers and they decide on the length of time the information is kept for based on the minimum retention periods required by law or regulation.
+The Reinsurers and they will only keep your personal information after this period if there’s a legitimate and provable business reason to do so.
+Our own policy is to anonymise (so that it can no longer be identified as being about you) all personal information provided for the purpose of providing a quote no longer than six months after the date on which the Reinsurers are told that the quote was not taken up or acted on.

-Under the legitimate interests condition of the GDPR, we may keep your personal information indefinitely to help us deal with any enquires we receive in the future from you, your family or financial adviser, other insurers / retrocessionaires, or our regulators.
-For certain research and statistical activities, we may also keep limited personal information about you indefinitely, including medical information, to define our actuarial, underwriting and pricing risk strategies only.
-We will not use this information to make a decision about, or take measures against, you.
+Under the legitimate interests condition (or equivalent) of data protection law, the Reinsurers may keep your personal information indefinitely to help us deal with any enquires the Reinsurers receive in the future from you, your family or financial adviser, other insurers / retrocessionaires, or our regulators.
+For certain research and statistical activities, the Reinsurers may also keep limited personal information about you indefinitely, including medical information, to define our actuarial, underwriting and pricing risk strategies only.
+The Reinsurers will not use this information to make a decision about, or take measures against, you.

-We will check your details with fraud prevention agencies.
-If you provide false or inaccurate information or we identify it, we will pass details to fraud prevention agencies.
+The Reinsurers will check your details with fraud prevention agencies.
+If you provide false or inaccurate information or the Reinsurers identify it, the Reinsurers will pass details to fraud prevention agencies.
 Law enforcement agencies may access and use this information.
-We may also share information about you with other organisations and public bodies, including the police, and we may check or file your details with fraud prevention agencies and databases.
+The Reinsurers may also share information about you with other organisations and public bodies, including the police, and the Reinsurers may check or file your details with fraud prevention agencies and databases.

 - checking details on applications for credit and credit-related or other facilities;